RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 \subsection{Empirical verification of Theorem~\ref{thm:consistency_reliability}}

 We conduct controlled experiments to verify Theorem~\ref{thm:consistency_reliability}.
-Our setup is designed to align with the theorem's assumption of a perfectly calibrated model, for which we use a small-scale base model, \texttt{Qwen2.5-0.5B-Instruct} \footnote{See Appendix~\ref{appendix:resources} for links to models.}, to ensure fast convergence.
+Our setup is designed to align with the theorem's assumption of a perfectly calibrated model, for which we use a small-scale base model, \texttt{Qwen2.5-0.5B-Instruct}, to ensure fast convergence.
 To simulate annotators with varying levels of reliability, we create distinct copies of the UltraFeedback dataset \citep{cui2024ultrafeedbackboostinglanguagemodels} for each annotator and inject a controlled degree of synthetic noise into their respective dataset.

 We test two scenarios, with results presented in Figure~\ref{fig:eta_verification}: (a) \textbf{Single Annotator:} A single annotator whose dataset is modified with a synthetically controlled noise rate. (b) \textbf{Two Annotators:} A scenario with two annotators, where Annotator 1 serves as a baseline using the original data without added noise, while the dataset for Annotator 2 is injected with progressively increasing noise levels.